kalicatt/boat-booking-saas/docs/user-guide.md

 - **URL**: `https://sweet-narcisse.fr/admin` (or your staging hostname).
 Bookmark it.
 - **Browsers**: Latest Chrome, Edge, Safari, or Firefox.
 Mobile Safari/Chrome supported for on-site tablets.
 - **Login**: Use the email + password supplied by your lead.
 MFA is optional today; rotate passwords every quarter.
-- **Password resets**: Click "Forgot password" on the login screen, or ask an admin with the `canManageStaff` permission to trigger a reset email.
 - **Language**: Use the globe icon to switch locales.
 Dictionaries cover FR/EN/ES/DE/IT.

 ---